plix1014/docker-pihole-dot-doh/README.md

 Set all other parameters according to your needs

-### .pihole-env

-Env file used by optional pihole.sh script.

-you need to set at least the *PIHOLE_WEB_PASSWORD* variable.

-Set all other parameters according to your needs

 ### pihole.sh

 pls. set the variable *PIHOLE_BASE* in the script to your installation path

-If you don't want to use .pihole-env you have to delete the source command from the script and set the *SERVER_NAME* variable in the script.

 ### 99-my-config.conf